Imagine two brands.

 The company is subtly saying, use your discount against these items.
 Pretty smart, huh?

-The loyalty program is a fundamental customer retention strategy.
-When you reward customers for making purchases with your brand, you create a reciprocal relationship that has high value for both sides.
+One of the best ways to delight loyal customers is to offer a VIP program that rewards customers for making purchases with your brand, creating a reciprocal relationship that has high value for both sides.

 To do it well, you first need to make sure your VIP program has an air of exclusivity.
 Take this example from Savage X Fenty’s Xtra VIP Club: